airports

 A stunning outdoor exhibit with stone sculptures sits next to Nunavut Arctic College in Iqaluit.
 Conveniently, a couple of studios nearby offer a rich selection of art ranging from a few dozen bucks to tens of thousands.

 As part of the correction program in Nunavut, the territorial government encourages inmates to take on a new skill: carving a stone.
-Apparently, the program is a big success: not only do inmates "kill their time" in jail, they can also unleash their artistic potential and make some cash while serving their term.
+Apparently, the program is a big success: not only do inmates "kill their time" in jail, but they can also unleash their artistic potential and make some cash while serving their term.
 Win-win.
 The jail art market is open every Friday afternoon.
 People say this is the most cost-effective way to buy Inuit art.

 One of the territorial parks in Iqaluit hosts various workshops throughout the year including the one that teaches soapstone carving.